CSCfi/csc-user-guide/docs/support/tutorials/many.md

 The job maximum runtime is limited by the queue parameters.
 The minimum time is not limited, but if the job is too short, it is just generating proportionally large scheduling overhead in the batch system.

+!!!
+Tip
       A good target is to write batch jobs that finish somewhere between two hours and two days.

 Parallel file systems work poorly when a single client (application program) tries to perform too many file operations.
-One such case is applications installed with Conda package manager.
+Such cases can be e.g. applications installed with the Conda package manager.
 One miniconda environment is easily over 20000 files and Anaconda distribution is much worse.
 Many of these files need to be opened everytime a Conda application is launched.
 When running many, relatively short jobs, avoid running applications installed with Conda.
 Instead,